kubos/kubos/docs/obc-docs/porting-kubos.rst

 System Requirements
 -------------------

-We recommend that any board being targeted for Kubos Linux have at least the following resources:
+We recommend that any board being targeted for Kubos Linux have **at least** the following resources:

 - 400MHz processor with MMU
-- 32MB RAM (64MB+ preferred, particularly if Python is enabled)
+- 64MB RAM (32MB is sufficient if Python is disabled)
-- 100MB storage for OS and upgrade partition, if Python is disabled.
-400MB storage if Python is enabled.
+- 400MB storage for OS and upgrade partition (100MB is sufficient if Python is disabled)

 System Layout
 -------------